r3da/stratux-webHud/README.md

 ````
 4. Recursively copy the hud folder from your clone (or .zip) to a new hud folder under /var/www/.
 This should give you /var/www/hud/ and its subdirectories css, img, and js.

-5. Set the pi for desktop auto-login:
+5. Set the pi for console auto-login:
 ````
 sudo raspi-config
 select Boot Options